-A conflict of interest would exist if RBC GAM disclosed fund portfolio holdings of the Fund to one or more clients, but not to all clients, provided fund portfolio holdings information to a non-client and not to any clients which could create an unfair advantage in favour of one client or nonclient over another.
-RBC GAM has a responsibility to ensure that disclosures of fund portfolio holdings to clients, prospects and even affiliated entities are made fairly.
-RBC GAM has in place a detailed process to determine if and when it is appropriate to provide certain fund portfolio holdings information that is requested from time to time, and to assess such requests in a manner that achieves a fair and reasonable result for the Fund.
+A conflict of interest could exist if RBC GAM disclosed portfolio holdings of the Fund to one or more clients, but not to all clients, or provided the Fund's portfolio holdings information to a non-client when it is not provided to any clients, which could create an unfair advantage in favour of one client or non-client over another.
+RBC GAM has a responsibility to ensure that disclosures of the Fund's portfolio holdings are made fairly.
+RBC GAM has in place a policy to determine if and when it is appropriate to provide certain fund portfolio holdings information that is requested from time to time, and to assess such requests in a manner that achieves a fair and reasonable result for the Fund.